Badly-made fake license plate leads to arrest in California

 Well, the Ventura County Sheriff's Department says the 1960s-style yellow-on-black plate had wobbly letters and numbers.
 Also, instead of "CALIFORNIA," it read "CALIFAS."

-The department Monday said a Moorpark motorcycle officer spotted the plate and pulled the driver over in the city 50 miles northwest of Los Angeles.
+The department said Monday that a motorcycle officer spotted the plate and pulled the driver over in the city of Moorpark, northwest of Los Angeles.

 The driver was arrested on suspicion of driving under the influence of drugs, possessing methamphetamine, being an unlicensed driver and having an active arrest warrant.